unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README.md

 -----
 ## 【Version】
+### 2018/11/16：2.0.5 Test06：　Fixed a bug below:
+* When SceneLights Hi-Cut_Filter is ON, a deterioration of point light color is fixed.

 ### 2018/11/16：2.0.5 Test06：　Fixed bugs and added a new feature below:
 * Equipped "SceneLights Hi-Cut_Filter".
 "Directional Light Intensity Filter" has been enhanced to support multiple real-time hi-intensity point lights.
 * _Is_SystemShadowsToBase switch has been made to work also on the ForwardADD pass side.